Netec-Mx/ai_102_engineer_associate/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 next: /mslearn-ai-agents/Instructions/01-agent-fundamentals
 ---

-# Evaluate generative AI model performance
+# Lab6: Evaluate generative AI model performance

 In this exercise, you'll use manual and automated evaluations to assess the performance of a model in the Microsoft Foundry portal.

 This exercise will take approximately **30** minutes.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 ## Create a Foundry hub and project